St. Louis Blues (1929 film): Production and Historical Context

 St. Louis Blues, an early sound film or talkie was shot in June 1929 at the Astoria Studios in Queens, New York.
-W. C. Handy created the video expressly as a dramatic representation of his renowned 1914 piece.
+W. C. Handy created the film expressly as a dramatic representation of his renowned 1914 piece.
 The production featured an impressive lineup of African American musical talent, including the Hall Johnson Choir and a band led by pianist James P. Johnson.
 The film's premiere happened during the Prohibition, and its speakeasy location mirrors the social realities of the time."